Skip to content

 Same expression/framing rules Yes — all HMPO rules apply

-File size: JPEG compression means most passport-sized photos come in well under 10 MB.
-If yours is larger, use Pixotter's image compression tool to reduce file size without visible quality loss.
+File size: JPEG compression means most passport-sized photos sit comfortably inside the 50 KB–10 MB window.
+If yours is over 10 MB, use Pixotter's image compression tool to reduce file size without visible quality loss.

-Submitting a digital photo: During the online application, GOV.UK asks whether you are uploading a digital photo or having someone else confirm your photo.
-Uploading directly is the faster route.
+Submitting a digital photo: During the online application, GOV.UK asks whether you are uploading a digital photo, using a Digital Photo Code, or having someone else confirm your photo.
 The portal applies automated checks — if it rejects your photo, the rejection message specifies which rule failed, so you can fix and resubmit.

 Children's Passport Photos